Burnside Review Press Book Award

 About the Judge:

-We are thrilled to announce that Mary Szybist has selected Montreux Rotholtz’s manuscript Unmark as the winner of the 2015 Burnside Review Press Book Award.
-The editors have also selected Jake Syersak’s Yield Architecture for publication from the pool of finalists (below).
-Look for both titles in 2017.
-Many thanks to all who entered!
+We are thrilled to announce that Darcie Dennigan has selected Angelo Mao’s manuscript Abattoir as the winner of the 2019 Burnside Review Press Book Award.
+Look for Abattoir in 2021.
+Many thanks to all who entered the contest!